mslinn/sbt-ethereum-docs/gitbook/tasks.md

 ```

 ### `xethNamedAbis`
-This task loads any named ABIs from the [xethNamedAbiSource](#xethnamedabisource) directory.
+This task loads any named ABIs from the [xethcfgNamedAbiSource](#xethnamedabisource) directory.
 Sample usage:
 ```scala
 scala> 1 + 1